balderdashy/sails-docs/reference/Configuration.md

 ####close timeout
 `'close timeout': 60`

-When client closes connection, the # of seconds to wait before attempting a reconnect.
+When client closes connection, the number of seconds to wait before attempting a reconnect.
 This value is sent to the client after a successful handshake.

 ####heartbeat timeout
 `'heartbeat timeout': 60`

-The # of seconds between heartbeats sent from the client to the server.
+The max number of seconds between heartbeats sent from the client to the server.
 This value is sent to the client after a successful handshake.

 ####heartbeat interval
 `'heartbeat interval': 25`

-The max # of seconds to wait for an expcted heartbeat before declaring the pipe broken.
+The max number of seconds to wait for an expcted heartbeat before declaring the pipe broken.
 This number should be less than the `heartbeat timeout`

 ####polling duration
 `'polling duration': 20`